 1. Focusing on Outward Appearances

 Everyone’s heard the phrase, “It’s what’s on the inside that counts.”
 That sentiment is equally applicable to construction projects.
 It’s easy to get excited about how fresh and fashionable your bathroom, kitchen or house in general will look when the dust settles.
 However, none of that matters if there is faulty wiring, defective plumbing, crumbling infrastructure, and other beneath-the-surface damage that will require attention in the near future.
+For example, even if your roof looks fine, there may be dangerous issues present that require further inspection.
 Using your renovation project as a chance to make necessary repairs is a good way to avoid this amateur home remodel fail.

 2. Messing up the Measurements